bwesse/robo_workshop.github.io/ws_doc/docs/00_Getting_started/LEDs/README.md

 #### 7. **Experiment with Other Animations:**
    - Try creating other animations such as solid colors, color wipes, theater chase, etc., by writing new functions and calling them in the `loop()`.

-By following these steps, you'll be able to control an 8-LED WS2812B strip with your Arduino and create stunning light effects for your projects.